jenkinsci/appdome-build-2secure-plugin/README.md

 ## Introduction

-The Build-2Secure plugin for Jenkins automates three important steps in delivering more secure mobile applications to your users faster:
+The Build-2Secure plugin for Jenkins automates three important steps in delivering more secure mobile applications to your users faster: <br />
-(1) building app-level protections into mobile apps<br />
+(1) Building app-level protections into mobile apps<br />
-(2) code signing the protected mobile app
+(2) Code signing the protected mobile app<br />
-(3) certifying the security of each protected mobile app.
+(3) Certifying the security of each protected mobile app.<br />
 [The Appdome Build-2Secure](https://www.appdome.com) plugin for Jenkins can be used to deliver Certifed Secure™ mobile app security, anti-fraud, anti-malware, mobile anti-bot, and other cyber defense updates to mobile apps on the Appdome Cyber Defense Automation Platform.
 Use this plugin for Jenkins as a stand-alone DevSecOps integration or in combination with other DevSecOps integrations in your CI/CD pipeline.
 Developers have the option of using Freestyle or Pipeline projects to configure